The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 1. The Royal Palace & Silver Pagoda

-One of the most iconic Things To See In Phnom Penh, the Royal Palace offers an awe-inspiring view of Cambodia’s regal history.
+One of the most iconic Things To See In Phnom Penh, the Royal Palace offers an awe-inspiring view of Cambodia’s regal history and living monarchy.

 History

 Built in the 1860s during the reign of King Norodom to house the Cambodian royal family.
 Still an active royal residence and site of coronations.
-Survived the Khmer Rouge era relatively intact.
+Survived the Khmer Rouge era relatively intact and continues to be used for important state ceremonies today.

-Highlights: Throne Hall (royal ceremonies), Silver Pagoda (5,000+ silver floor tiles, Emerald Buddha, 90 kg solid-gold Buddha with 9,584 diamonds), Ramayana mural, beautiful gardens.
+Highlights: Throne Hall (royal ceremonies), Silver Pagoda (5,000+ silver floor tiles, Emerald Buddha, 90 kg solid-gold Buddha with 9,584 diamonds), Ramayana mural, beautiful manicured gardens, and the Napoleon III Pavilion gifted by France.

 Location: Sothearos Blvd, near Riverside